-You can also send this type of survey by e-mail to your customers, or include in your contact forms the question “How did you hear about us? – this will give you a first glimpse of your brand awareness.
+You can also send this type of survey by e-mail to your customers, or include in your contact forms the question “How did you hear about us? – this will give you the first glimpse of your brand awareness.

 Social networks are an exchange space where many exchanges are linked to the brand.
 Internet users ask for recommendations and others criticize their latest purchases publicly.
-It is therefore a place of first choice to measure your notoriety.
+It is, therefore, a place of first choice to measure your notoriety.